los angeles skyline

 Listeria Outbreak in Plant-Based Milk: It’s Time to Give Some Context to the Reality of the Situation

-A Listeria outbreak linked to Silk and Great Value plant-based milk products in Canada has recently made headlines, causing significant concern among consumers and prompting a large-scale recall by Danone, the parent company of Silk.
-The French food giant recalled 18 different products, including three almond beverages under the Great Value brand, all produced at a third-party manufacturing facility in Pickering, Ontario.
+A Listeria outbreak linked to Silk and Great Value plant-based milk products in Canada has recently made headlines, causing significant concern among consumers and prompting a large-scale recall by Danone Canada, the parent company of Silk.
+The food giant recalled 18 different products in Canada, including three almond beverages under the Great Value brand, all produced at a third-party manufacturing facility in Pickering, Ontario.
 Although the investigation into the exact cause of the outbreak is ongoing, this incident has raised questions about food safety in the plant-based sector.
 Listeria is a genus of bacteria, with Listeria monocytogenes being the most significant species concerning human health.
-This pathogen can cause listeriosis, a severe infection, especially in vulnerable populations such as pregnant women, newborns, the elderly, and those with …
+This pathogen can cause listeriosis, a severe infection, especially in vulnerable populations such as pregnant women, newborns, the elderly, and …

 more